mitchellh/vagrant-aws/README.md

   the instance.
 If nil, it will use the default set by Amazon.
 * `instance_ready_timeout` - The number of seconds to wait for the instance to become "ready" in AWS.
 Defaults to 120 seconds.
+* `instance_check_interval` - The number of seconds to wait to check the instance's state
 * `instance_package_timeout` - The number of seconds to wait for the instance to be burnt into an AMI during packaging.
 Defaults to 600 seconds.
 * `instance_type` - The type of instance, such as "m3.medium".
 The default